babca/plutaniumCalendar.js/docs/docs.md

 ###developer features
- * written in jQuery
+ * written in jQuery, stable, used in production
  * compatible with AngularJS and moment.js
  * fully customizable eventList content and behavior
+ * generate JSON dynamically on client side or server side
- * you can connect it to your app, or indirectly to any external service like Google Calendar, custom Wordpress plugin etc.
+ * you can connect it to your backend app, custom Wordpress pluginm, or indirectly to any external service like Google Calendar etc.
  * show standard business hours on top of the event list
  * multiple calendar instances with different settings on a same webpage possible